0xsyr0/Awesome-Cybersecurity-Handbooks/README.md

 I highly recomment to work with them on a command line or shell, by using grep to get it's content from every file.
 Neither if you are doing reconnaissance or post exploitation.

 EXAMPLE: `grep 'BloodHound' *.md -n -A 3 -B 3`

+END NOTE: As always, it is pretty hard to point out every source for different tools or payloads.
+If i used your payload anywhere in my notes and you wanted to be mentioned, feel free to reach out to me on [Twitter](https://twitter.com/syr0_) and i will add you asap.
+If you like the project, give it a :star: or share it on various platforms.
+My goal is to build resources for people to help them on their career.

+Thank you for reading.

 ## Table of Contents